4W4I5/Semester-7-Notes/IA/Sessional 1 Prep/Sessional 1 Prep Notes.md

 - Use **minimum privileges** required for tasks.
 - Make security mechanisms **easy to use**, ensuring users apply them correctly and routinely.

+## Review Questions
+1. Why is information security a management problem?
+What can management do that technology cannot?
+2. Why is data the most important asset an organization possesses?
+What other assets in the organization require protection?
+3. Which management groups are responsible for implementing information security to protect the organization’s ability to function?
+4. Has the implementation of networking technology created more or less risk for businesses that use information technology?
+Why?
+5. What is information extortion?
+Describe how such an attack can cause losses, using an example not found in the text.
+6. Why do employees constitute one of the greatest threats to information security?
+7. What measures can individuals take to protect against shoulder surfing?
+8. How has the perception of the hacker changed over recent years?
+What is the profile of a hacker today?
+9. What is the difference between a skilled hacker and an unskilled hacker (other than skill levels)?
+How does the protection against each differ?
+10. What are the various types of malware?
+How do worms differ from viruses?
+Do Trojan horses carry viruses or worms?
+11. Why does polymorphism cause greater concern than traditional malware?
+How does it affect detection?
+12. What is the most common form of violation of intellectual property?
+How does an organization protect against it?
+What agencies fight it?
+13. What are the various types of force majeure?
+Which type might be of greatest concern to an organization in Las Vegas?
+Oklahoma City?
+Miami?
+Los Angeles?
+14. How does technological obsolescence constitute a threat to information security?
+How can an organization protect against it?
+15. Does the intellectual property owned by an organization usually have value?
+If so, how can attackers threaten that value?
+16. What are the types of password attacks?
+What can a systems administrator do to protect against them?
+17. What is the difference between a denial-of-service attack and a distributed denial-of-service attack?
+Which is more dangerous?
+Why?
+18. For a sniffer attack to succeed, what must the attacker do?
+How can an attacker gain access to a network to use the sniffer system?
+19. What methods does a social engineering hacker use to gain information about a user’s login id and password?
+How would this method differ if it were targeted towards an administrator’s assistant versus a data-entry clerk?
+20. What is a buffer overflow, and how is it used against a Web server?

+### Case Study
+Soon after the board of directors meeting, Charlie was promoted to Chief Information Security Officer, a new position that reports to the CIO, Gladys Williams, and that was created to provide leadership for SLS’s efforts to improve its security profile.
+Questions:
+1. How do Fred, Gladys, and Charlie perceive the scope and scale of the new information security effort?
+2. How will Fred measure success when he evaluates Gladys’ performance for this project?
+How will he evalute Charlie’s performance?
+3. Which of the threats discussed in this chapter should receive Charlie’s attention early in his planning process?

 # Chapter 3: Legal, Ethical & Professional Issues InfoSec

+## Review Questions
+1. What is the difference between law and ethics?
+2. What is civil law, and what does it accomplish?
+3. What are the primary examples of public law?
+4. Which law amended the Computer Fraud and Abuse Act of 1986, and what did it change?
+5. Which law was specifically created to deal with encryption policy in the United States?
+6. What is privacy in an information security context?
+7. What is another name for the Kennedy-Kassebaum Act (1996), and why is it important to organizations that are not in the health care industry?
+8. If you work for a financial service organization such as a bank or credit union, which 1999 law affects your use of customer data?
+What other affects does it have?
+9. What is the primary purpose of the USA PATRIOT Act?
+10. Which 1997 law provides guidance on the use of encryption?
+11. What is intellectual property (IP)?
+Is it afforded the same protection in every country of the world?
+What laws currently protect it in the United States and Europe?
+12. How does the Sarbanes-Oxley Act of 2002 affect information security managers?
+13. What is due care?
+Why should an organization make sure to exercise due care in its usual course of operations?
+14. How is due diligence different from due care?
+Why are both important?
+15. What is a policy?
+How is it different from a law?
+16. What are the three general categories of unethical and illegal behavior?
+17. What is the best method for preventing an illegal or unethical activity?
+18. Of the information security organizations listed that have codes of ethics, which has been established for the longest time?
+When was it founded?
+19. Of the organizations listed that have codes of ethics, which is focused on auditing and control?
+20. What can be done to deter someone from committing a crime?

+### Case Study
+Iris called the company security hotline.
+The hotline was an anonymous way to report any suspicious activity or abuse of company policy, although Iris chose to identify herself.
+The next morning, she was called to a meeting with an investigator from corporate security, which led to more meetings with others in corporate security, and then finally a meeting with the director of human resources and Gladys Williams, the CIO of SLS.
+Questions:
+1. Why was Iris justified in determining who the owner of the CD was?
+2. Should Iris have approached Henry directly, or was the hotline the most effective way to take action?
+Why do you think so?
+3. Should Iris have placed the CD back at the coffee station and forgotten the whole thing?
+Explain why that action would have been ethical or unethical.

 # Chapter 4: Risk Management